-Did you know these things, sir, when in speaking &#8220;of what is connected with their office alone&#8221; (that of the apostles), &#8220;with the sole fact of the apostleship,&#8221; etc., you wrote these words, &#8220;they write theopneustically the canonical books&#8221;? *(Archives,* Feb.
-24, 1855.)
+Did you know these things, sir, when in speaking "of what is connected with their office alone" (that of the apostles), "with the sole fact of the apostleship," etc., you wrote these words, "they write theopneustically the canonical books"? (*Archives*, February 24, 1855.)

-Is not inspiration dependent on the apostleship according to Count de Gasparin in 1855?{pb 375}
+Is not inspiration dependent on the apostleship according to Count de Gasparin in 1855?

+{375}

-Again, did you not write &#8220;the only founding of churches, of which the New Testament contains the account, is that accomplished by the apostles&#8221;? *(Archives,* Dec.
-23, 1854.)
+Again, did you not write "the only founding of churches, of which the New Testament contains the account, is that accomplished by the apostles"? (*Archives*, December 23, 1854.)